Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 Flag: always 8 zeroes

 Number of rebinds:
-only the first 2 bits count, the value must be made up of the number of rebinds (8 digits for each one),
+only the first 2 bits count, the value must be made up of the number of rebinds (8 bits for each one),
 plus one for the final 8 bits (which must always be 8 zeroes).
-For example, if we want to rebind 4 keys, the value will be 05,00,00,00,
+For example, if we want to rebind 4 keys, the value number of rebinds will be 05,00,00,00,
 if the rebinds are 12 the value will be 13,00,00,00,

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)